 An important part of the CPFF structure was the use of vendors to assist in various CPFF operations.
 Pacific Investment Management Company LLC (PIMCO) performed transaction agent functions and investment management services, and State Street Bank & Trust Company performed custodial and administrative services.
-As a transaction agent, PIMCO interacted with the issuers, the primary dealers, and the custodian to review and process proposed sales of commercial paper to
+As a transaction agent, PIMCO interacted with the issuers, the primary dealers, and the custodian to review and process proposed sales of commercial paper to the CPFF.

-Transaction Agent-An individual or firm authorized to act on behalf of another (called the principal), such as by executing a transaction. the CPFF.
 PIMCO was also responsible for daily monitoring of CPFF credit risk, and developed a four-tiered rating system that supported FRB-NY's internal collateral valuation and credit risk monitoring processes.
 FRB-NY was responsible for risk control, monitoring credit exposure, impairment estimates, and mitigation strategies.